syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## HTML to single PDF page

-By using this [SinglePageLayout](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.HtmlToPdf.SinglePageLayout.html) Enum, you can render the whole HTML content into a single PDF page.
+By using this [SinglePageLayout](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_SinglePageLayout) property, you can render the whole HTML content into a single PDF page.
 The PDF page size is limited to 14400 points.
 There are two options to enable this feature since this is disabled by default.

 	1. FitWidth
 	2. FitHeight